The degree-restricted random process is far from uniform: Switching results: deferred proofs

 to be the set of edge-sequences of configuration-graphs that lie in $C^-$ and $C^+$, respectively.
 Thus, if $\s\in\cP^+$ then $\s$ contains the edges $ab,xy$, while if $\s\in\cP^-$ then $\s$ contains the edges $ax,by$.

 In our upcoming switching based proofs it will be important to understand when certain points are chosen.
-More specifically, at any point in our proof, when we are comparing two edge sequences the step at which any vertex beside $A, B, X, Y$ saturates will be the same in both edge sequences (where $A, B, X, Y$ denote the vertices that contain the points $a,b,x,y$, as usual).
-This allows us to focus on the time when points of~${A, B, X, Y}$ are chosen.
-For any edge-sequence $\sigma=(e_1,\dots, e_m)$ of the edges of a configuration-graph~$G$ and for any point~$v$ of~$G$, we let
+More specifically, at any point in our proof, when we are comparing two edge-sequences the step at which any vertex beside $A, B, X, Y$ saturates (to clarify: we say that vertex~$A$ saturates at step~$i$, if $A$ is saturated for the first time after the first~$i$ edges are added) will be the same in both edge-sequences (where $A, B, X, Y$ denote the vertices that contain the points $a,b,x,y$, as usual).
+This allows us to focus on the step where points of~${A, B, X, Y}$ are chosen.
+For any edge-sequence $\sigma=(e_1,\dots, e_m)$ of the edges of a configuration-graph~$G$, we~let

 be the unique edge-number such that~$e=e_{\s(e)}$.
-Similarly let $\s(v)\in\{1,\dots,m\}$ be the unique edge-number such that~$v\in e_{\sigma(v)}$.
+Similarly, for any point~$v$ of~$G$, we let $\s(v)\in\{1,\dots,m\}$ be the unique edge-number such that~$v\in e_{\sigma(v)}$.
 For our analysis, we will need to focus on the last step at which a point of the vertex~$A$ besides~$a$ is chosen in~$\sigma$, which we formally denote as